Skip to content

 Does Safe and Sound Transitional Living accept Medicaid?

 Yes.
 According to SAMHSA data, Safe and Sound Transitional Living accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific WA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific AZ Medicaid plan.
 Call (602) 654-2149 to verify your benefits.

 What level of care does Safe and Sound Transitional Living offer?